-9. Information Sharing
+10. Information Sharing

-- 9a.
-Disclosure to Students, Employees, and Third Parties: The University of Westminster recognizes the importance of transparency and open communication.
+9a.
+Disclosure to Students, Employees, and Third Parties: The University of Westminster recognises the importance of transparency and open communication.
 Therefore, information about the use of GenAl should be disclosed to students, employees, and relevant third parties.
-Such disclosure should include the nature of the GenAl system being used, the purpose for which it is being used, and any potential impact on individuals' data or privacy. - 9b.
+Such disclosure should include the nature of the GenAl system being used, the purpose for which it is being used, and any potential impact on individuals' data or privacy.
+All users can find information about university approved systems via the university's Al blog.

+9b.
 Disclosure Requirements: Students and employees who use GenAl to generate content through systems or software that they would not be expected to be using within their subject context and the guidance of their tutors, must disclose this fact when submitting or sharing the generated content.
-They should clearly indicate that GenAl was involved in the creation process. - 9c.
-Employee Monitoring: The University reserves the right to monitor the use of GenAl by employees to ensure compliance with this policy.
-Employees and students should be aware that the use of GenAl, and particularly external public facing systems, without due consideration of the legal and ethical implications of their work, may result in disciplinary action.
-Any suspected misuse of GenAl should be reported in the first instance by email to GenAl@westminster.ac.uk
+They should clearly indicate that GenAl was involved in the creation process.
+For further information please Guidance for Students and Code of Practice for Academic Colleagues.

+9c.
+Employee Monitoring: The University reserves the right to monitor the use of GenAI by employees to ensure compliance with this policy.
+Employees and students should be aware that the use of GenAI, and particularly external public facing systems, without due consideration of the legal and ethical implications of their work, may result in disciplinary action.
+Any suspected misuse of GenAI should be reported in the first instance by email to GenAI@westminster.ac.uk

-10. Training and Awareness
+11. Training and Awareness

 The University of Westminster is committed to promoting the use of GenAl in ethical ways through training and awareness programs.
 All users of GenAl are required to complete a training program on the ethical use of Al. This training program will cover topics such as the responsible use of GenAl, ethical considerations, privacy, data protection, and compliance with this policy.
+The University of Westminster will ensure that its users are aware when any system it supports uses GenAl.

-11. Monitoring and Auditing
+12. Monitoring and Auditing

-The University of Westminster will periodically monitor the use of GenAl to ensure compliance with this policy.
+The University of Westminster will periodically monitor the use of GenAI to ensure compliance with this policy.
 Audits will also be carried out by relevant departments (e.g., Learning Innovation and Digital Engagement for the virtual learning environment and Information Systems and Services for Microsoft Office 365) to assess adherence to ethical guidelines and identify areas for improvement.

-12. Review and Updates
+13. Review and Updates

 This policy will be reviewed at least bi-annually, or more frequently, if necessary, to ensure it remains relevant and up to date with technological advancements and legislative changes.
-Recommendations for updates or improvements to the policy may be submitted to either the Ethics Committee for University Research and Knowledge Exchange (for research or knowledge exchange linked suggestions) or the relevant College Teaching Committee (for teaching related matters) or the Professional Services Director's Group (for corporate services matters).
+Recommendations for updates or improvements to the policy may be submitted to either the Ethics

+Committee for University Research and Knowledge Exchange (for research or knowledge exchange linked suggestions) or the relevant College Teaching Committee (for teaching related matters) or the Professional Services Director's Group (for corporate services matters).

-13. Policy Approval and Implementation
+14. Policy Approval and Implementation